degreepath/catalog-differ/2017-2018/chinese.req.md

 ---|---
 2  |

-The following courses currently fulfill this requirement:  CHIN 320 Special Topics in Chinese  ,  CHIN 351 Chinese Language and Society through the Media ,  CHIN 360 Professional Chinese  , or the equivalent of a CHIN 320 or above course taken during _Term in China_ at ECNU and/or other approved study abroad language programs.
+The following courses currently fulfill this requirement: CHIN 320 Special Topics in Chinese, CHIN 351 Chinese Language and Society through the Media, CHIN 360 Professional Chinese, or the equivalent of a CHIN 320 or above course taken during _Term in China_ at ECNU and/or other approved study abroad language programs.

 3  |